cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 Where of course, $N = \int_{110}^{150} e^{-\alpha m} dm$ is the normalisation constant.

-You can fund a bunch of available RooFit functions here: [https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html](https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html)
+You can find a bunch of available RooFit functions here: [https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html](https://root.cern.ch/root/html/ROOFIT_ROOFIT_Index.html)

 There is also support for a generic pdf in the form of a `RooGenericPdf`, check this link: [https://root.cern.ch/doc/v608/classRooGenericPdf.html](https://root.cern.ch/doc/v608/classRooGenericPdf.html)